Tara

 Learning Objectives

-Discuss parallels between archetypal roles in films and the work of identity formation
+• Detect parallels between transformation in films and the work of identity formation.

 Day Schedule